Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Against the spread, Baltimore is 7-8-0 this season.

-- The Ravens have been underdogs by 5.5 points or more two times this year and covered the spread once.
+- This season, the Ravens have one against the spread win in two games as an underdog of 6 points or more.

-- Baltimore's games this season have hit the over on eight of 15 set point totals (53.3%).
+- Baltimore has hit the over in 53.3% of its opportunities this year (eight times over 15 games with a set point total).

 - When Baltimore scores more than 21.7 points, it is 5-3 against the spread and 5-3 overall.

-- When Baltimore churns out over 339.1 yards, the team is 4-5 against the spread and 5-4 overall.
+- Baltimore is 4-5 against the spread and 5-4 overall when the team picks up over 339.1 yards.

-- This season the Ravens have turned the ball over 21 times, while the Rams have forced 21 turnovers.

 Home and road insights

-- In away games, Los Angeles is 4-4 against the spread, and 6-2 overall.
+- Los Angeles is 4-4 against the spread, and 6-2 overall, in away games.

-- The Rams have one win ATS (1-1) as 5.5-point favorites or more away from home.
+- Away from home, the Rams have one win ATS (1-1) as 6-point favorites or more.

-- In five of eight away games this year, Los Angeles has hit the over.
+- This year, in eight road games, Los Angeles has gone over the total five times.

-- The average point total in Rams away games this season is 49.3 points, 3.3 more than this matchup's over/under (46).

 Powered by Data Skrive.